BIOGRAPHY

 In her artistic exploration, Oxana Kovalchuk delves into themes of transformation, resilience, memory, psychological and cultural challenges of immigration, and adaptability to change.
 With a Bachelor’s degree in Psychology, she seamlessly integrates her knowledge into her research and artwork.

-In 2023, Kovalchuk successfully completed her inaugural collaborative project with the Only Make Believe theater, dedicated to bringing joy to children in hospitals.
+In 2023, Kovalchuk successfully completed her inaugural collaborative project with the Only Make Believe Theater, dedicated to bringing joy to children in hospitals.

-Two pieces by Oxana Kovalchuk, “Diary of Memory” and “Impossibility of Movement”, joined the collection of the Yuko Nii Foundation, Williamsburg Art & Historical Center in Brooklyn, New York, in 2021 and 2024.
+In 2024, Kovalchuk was a resident artist at the Kunstraum Residency, Brooklyn, NY.
+Two pieces by Oxana Kovalchuk, “Diary of Memory” and “Impossibility of Movement”, joined the collection of the Yuko Nii Foundation, Williamsburg Art & Historical Center in Brooklyn, New York.